kokoko3k/koko-aio-slang/docs-ng.md

             When dealing with curvature and deep scanlines gaps, moire patterns could appear on screen.
             This setting staggers screen phosphors by the configured amount and that halps in mitigating the disturbing effect.
-            I observed that a value of 0.17 does a good job for low-res content rendered at 1080p height.
+            I observed that a value of 0.17 does a good job for low-res games rendered at 1080p height.
             Any value > 0.0 disables the, following functions: Slotmask(fake) and Deconvergence Y Slotmask(fake) offset(*):
             This will cause every cell to be vertically shifted by the configured amount to